gardener/machine-controller-manager/docs/development/new_cp_support.md

 ```bash
     make release IMAGE_REPOSITORY=<link-to-image-repo>
 ```
 1. A sample kubernetes deploy file can be found at `kubernetes/deployment.yaml`.
-Update the same (with your desired cmi-server and cmi-client images) to deploy your MCM.
+Update the same (with your desired cmi-plugin and cmi-client images) to deploy your MCM.